Patrick F. Ledger, Chief Executive Officer

 Michelle Freeark began her career with Arizona G&T Cooperatives in 2005 as an environmental planner, and moved up to manage environmental, safety and health issues and compliance.
 She was promoted director of environmental services in 2011.
 Her role expanded to executive director in 2016.

-Michelle supervises the cooperatives’ Legal, Environmental, Safety, Land Services, and Planning Departments.
+Michelle supervises the cooperatives’ Legal, Environmental, Safety, Land Services, and Resource Planning Departments.
 Much of the environmental safety and compliance issues handled by the division relate to air, waste and water.
 Periodic audits assure compliance.
 In addition, Michelle’s team handles wildlife issues along our transmission lines and other properties.
 A big part of Michelle’s job includes monitoring and commenting on proposed federal and state environmental regulations.
-Michelle is president of the National Rural Electric Environmental Association, and serves on the environmental subcommittee of the NRECA Technical Advisory Committee.
+Michelle’s team also manages the NERC/WECC Compliance for Operations and Reliability and CIP Physical Security.
+In addition, she is the designated Chief Compliance Officer for the Cooperative.
+Michelle is past president of the National Rural Electric Environmental Association, currently serves as the chairman of the environmental subcommittee of the G&T Manager’s Technical Advisory Committee, and was recently installed as President of the Western Energy Supply and Transmission (WEST) Associates where she will serve a two-year term.
 She earned her bachelor’s in environmental science from Northern Arizona University.

 Mike Nelson, Executive Director of Power Production